Dominic Fortune: Publication history

 The next appearance of Dominic Fortune was in Sable and Fortune, a 4-issue limited series published in 2006, written by Brendan Cahill and painted by John Burns (issues #1–3) and Laurenn McCubbin (#4).
 Originally solicited as a six-issue series, Sable and Fortune was shortened to four issues after issue #1 was released in March 2006.
 According to the letters page of #3 (May 2006) the four-part tale was unaffected; the last two issues would have been a separate story.
 He also appeared as a supporting character in Marvel Comics Presents (vol. 2) #5 – 12 (February 2008 – October 2008).

 In June 2009, a six-part online-only digital comic Astonishing Tales: Dominic Fortune was published as part of Marvel Comics' digital initiative.
 Written by Dean Motter and drawn by Greg Scott, it featured Dominic Fortune in tales set during the 1930s.
 This was followed in October by a four-part miniseries published under Marvel's mature MAX imprint.
 Written and illustrated by Howard Chaykin, this miniseries was also set in the 1930s.

-Marvel Comics released Dominic Fortune trade paperback book.
-The title reprints the 2009 MAX series and the digital Astonishing Tales: Dominic Fortune, along with the stories in Marvel Preview #2 and Marvel Premiere #56.
+Marvel Comics released a Dominic Fortune trade paperback that reprints the 2009 MAX series and the digital Astonishing Tales: Dominic Fortune, along with the stories in Marvel Preview #2 and Marvel Premiere #56.

 In 2010, Dominic Fortune was featured as a supporting character in the series Hawkeye & Mockingbird, which lasted for six issues.
 He subsequently appeared in the mini-series Widowmaker, which continued a storyline from Hawkeye & Mockingbird.

 In 2011, Fortune appeared as part of the 1959 Avengers group in New Avengers Vol. 2, #10–13, followed by the five issue miniseries Avengers 1959.

 In 2015, Fortune appeared in S.H.I.E.L.D. #11 in a story drawn by Chaykin.

+In 2024, Fortune appeared with Silver Sable in the miniseries Venom War: Lethal Protectors, part of the "Venom War" storyline.